wekan/wekan/FUTURE.md

 updated at that wiki page, when xet7 and other WeKan contributors fix those.
 Many of those issues are In Progress of being fixed and added.

-These changes are to speed up development of WeKan.
-Managing Big Picture Roadmap wiki pages is easier than hundreds of issues.
+These changes are to speed up development of WeKan, and to make it easier to make major changes (internal code changes, not UI changes).
+Managing Big Picture Roadmap wiki pages is easier than hundreds of issues, wiki page is a lot shorter and has much higher information density.

 Previous change like this was, when all WeKan branches were merged to one main branch, because merging between branches did take a lot of time.